redhat-cop/infra.aap_configuration/roles/dispatch/README.md

 ### Secure Logging Variables

 The role defaults to False as normally most projects task does not include sensitive information.
 Each role the dispatch role calls has a separate variable which can be turned on to enforce secure logging for that role but defaults to the value of ah_configuration_secure_logging if it is not explicitly called.
 This allows for secure logging to be toggled for the entire suite of configuration roles with a single variable, or for the user to selectively use it.
-If neither value is set then each role has a default value of true or false depending on the Red Hat COP suggestions.
+If neither value is set then each role has a default value of true or false as determined by best practices for each role.

 |Variable Name|Default Value|Required|Description|
 |:---:|:---:|:---:|:---:|